HumanSignal/label-studio/docs/source/guide/prompts_overview.md

     * [Create a project](setup_project)
     * [Sync data from external storage](storage)
-2. Annotate a subset of tasks, marking as many as possible as ground truth annotation.
+2. Annotate a subset of tasks, marking as many as possible as ground truth annotations.
 The more ground truths you have in your dataset, the more accurate your prompt evaluation results will be.

     * [Labeling guide](labeling)
     * [Define ground truth annotations for a project](quality#Define-ground-truth-annotations-for-a-project)
     * [Blog - What's a ground truth dataset?](https://humansignal.com/blog/what-s-a-ground-truth-dataset/)
-3. Go to the Prompts page and create a new model.
+3. Go to the Prompts page and create a new Prompt.
 If you haven't already, you will also need to add an OpenAI API key.

     * [Create a Prompt](prompts_create)
     * [Where do I find my OpenAI API Key?](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key)